ksinha49/ai-workloads/docs/summarization_workflow.md

 }
 ```

-Sample templates such as `aps_prompts.json` can be loaded into the prompt engine's DynamoDB table.
-Listing the corresponding `prompt_id`s in the execution input ensures the Step Function pushes each prompt to the queue where the worker contacts the engine.
+Sample templates such as `aps_prompts.json` can be loaded into the gateway's DynamoDB table.
+Listing the corresponding `prompt_id`s in the execution input ensures the Step Function pushes each prompt to the queue where the worker contacts the service.

 ## Supplying a System Prompt

 Model parameters are provided under `body.llm_params`.
 To control the LLM's behaviour you can add a `system_prompt` entry.
-The queue worker forwards `llm_params` to the `llm-invocation` Lambda which applies the system prompt when calling the model.
+The queue worker forwards `llm_params` to the `llm-gateway` Lambda which applies the system prompt when calling the model.
 An example prompt is located in `file-summary-lambda/system_prompt.json`.

 ```json
 {